 - Inability to straighten fingers

-Hand therapists have the important skills needed to evaluate musicians and identify abnormal sensation, poor posture and other causes of symptoms.
+Our hand therapists have the skills needed to evaluate and identify abnormal sensation, poor posture and other causes of symptoms.

 They identify risk factors and develop a rehabilitation program specific to your instrument, goals and play demand.

 Throughout care, the hand therapist works with you to develop a return to normal play schedule that is timed incrementally and provides symptom management techniques during rest and after play.

 As we come to our musical outro, we leave you with this: Hand therapists identify the root cause of injury, provide a whole-body approach to care and work in collaboration with music instructors to ensure continuity with proper technique and posture.